System Boot

 • Strategy: write the one sentence that decides what you say no to.

-• Signal: pick one gesture — your handshake, your reply latency, your wardrobe palette — and tune it on purpose.
+• Signal: pick one gesture — handshake, reply latency, wardrobe palette — and tune it on purpose.

 • Presence: protect the calendar block that lets the first two become a body.
 Without it nothing compounds.